“Investigating Evidence” Resources

 - Our BirdSleuth Investigator is full of examples of great student investigation reports for you to share with with students.

 - Conduct your peer review, then congratulate your students on their research!
-Use this three potential Investigating Evidence rubrics to assess student reports.
+Use one of these three Investigating Evidence rubrics to assess student reports.
 These are a Word document and you may want to add or remove assessment categories depending on what you’ve required of students.
 (For example, if you don’t require graphs or citations, you may want to leave those fields off; if you require a photo or diagram, you might want to add that to the rubric.)